-Recent Law Can Improve Agencies' Management of IT
+FITARA Can Improve Agencies' Management of IT

 Recognizing the severity of issues related to government-wide management of IT, FITARA was enacted in December 2014.
-The law holds promise for improving agencies' acquisition of IT and enabling Congress to monitor agencies' progress and hold them accountable for reducing duplication and achieving cost savings.
+The law was intended to improve agencies' acquisitions of IT and enable Congress to monitor agencies' progress and hold them accountable for reducing duplication and achieving cost savings.
 FITARA includes specific requirements related to seven areas.

 - Federal data center consolidation initiative (FDCCI).
 Agencies are required to provide OMB with a data center inventory, a strategy for consolidating and optimizing the data centers (to include planned cost savings), and quarterly updates on progress made.
 The law also requires OMB to develop a goal for how much is to be saved through this initiative, and provide annual reports on cost savings achieved. - Enhanced transparency and improved risk management.
-OMB and agencies are to make detailed information on federal IT investments publicly available, and agency CIOs are to categorize their IT investments by risk.
+OMB and agencies are to make detailed information on federal IT investments publicly available, and agency CIOs are to categorize their IT investments by level of risk.
 Additionally, in the case of major IT investments rated as high risk for 4 consecutive quarters, the law requires that the agency CIO and the investment's program manager conduct a review aimed at identifying and addressing the causes of the risk. - Agency CIO authority enhancements.
-12 Agency CIOs are required to (1) approve the IT budget requests of their respective agencies, (2) certify that IT investments are adequately implementing OMB's incremental development guidance, (3) review and approve contracts for IT, and (4) approve the appointment of other agency employees with the title of CIO.
+12 Agency CIOs are required to (1) approve the IT budget requests of their respective agencies, (2) certify that OMB's incremental development guidance is being adequately implemented for IT investments, (3) review and approve contracts for IT, and (4) approve the appointment of other agency employees with the title of CIO. - Portfolio review.
+Agencies are to annually review IT investment portfolios in order to, among other things, increase efficiency and effectiveness and identify potential waste and duplication.
+In establishing the process associated with such portfolio reviews, the law requires OMB to develop standardized performance metrics, to include cost savings, and to submit quarterly reports to Congress on cost savings.